berood001/MedMudlet/README.md

 Install: Use Mudlet Package Manager to Import SimpleTrade.mpackage

 Commands:
-simpletrade - help file if you forget all else, remember this valstart covered - will get values for covered on land posts valstart snail UO - will get values for snail underocean posts valstart covered UO - will get values for UO, but covered wagons UO may not work out
+simpletrade - help file if you forget all else, remember this \n valstart covered - will get values for covered on land posts valstart snail UO - will get values for snail underocean posts valstart covered UO - will get values for UO, but covered wagons UO may not work out